Semicolonstartingtexts/conversationhubstandards/standards.md

 Server Provisions, the set of provisions that outlines a way all users of a server may interact with the server, the rest of the provisions of the server aren’t allowed priority over the Conversation Server Standards and the definition of the endpoint, relaypoint, server, extension, relay, node, whichever is the most relevant to the provision, and the provisions of the Conversations Server Standards aren’t permitted to be unstacked in less than entirety or altered and aren't permitted to be opted out of or opted in to except in entirety, as well as system talk can't be stacked, applied or confirmed about the Conversation Server Standards except opt-in, opt-out preferences, as well as use of the provisions therein

-User, is provisioned as a person interacting with the server or an application of the effects applicable relevant to the server’s users, the default role of the server’s population beyond the owner of the endpoint
+User, is provisioned as a person interacting with the server or an application of the effects applicable relevant to the server’s users, the default role of the server’s population beyond the owner of the endpoint, in interactions through a server or nodes, we understand each other in our native language

 Owner, the owner of the relaypoint, relay, node or the endpoint, without an administrator role, may stack or approve the stacking of the definition of the equal level in the definition hierarchy downwards on the hierarchy for themselves or others